spideron/check42/docs/checks/basic.md

 The configuration of the checks can be found in the [config.json](../../install/config.json)
 Each config section has the following properties:
-- **name (REQUIRED)**: The key name of the check. orresponds to the [CheckType Enum](../../install/lambdas/lib/check_type.py)
+- **name (REQUIRED)**: The key name of the check.
+Corresponds to the [CheckType Enum](../../install/lambdas/lib/check_type.py)
 - **emailTemplates**:
     - baseFileName: The file name (without extention) in the [lambdas/email_templates folder](../../install/lambdas/email_templates)
-    - itemFileName: The file name for sub item for the template (if there's one) in the same foleder as the baseFileName
+    - itemFileName: The file name for sub item for the template (if there's one) in the same folder as the baseFileName
 - **config**: An optional configuration section to be used by the checker